CS2613-WI24-FR01B/exploration-activity-1-aritrade001/README_2.md

 # CS2613: De,Aritra Library Experience Exploration Activity 1

-5. Why did you select this package/library?
-• “Because it is interesting” is not a valid answer.
-Should elaborate more.
-6. How did learning the package/library influence your learning of the language?
 7. How was your overall experience with the package/library?
 • When would you recommend this package/library to someone?
 • Would you continue using this package/library?
 Why or why not?